MFA: Self-Enrollment: Android - Microsoft Authenticator App

 2. A Computer with Internet connectivity

-Please note: If you are both employee and student, you will need to set up MFA on both your employee and student accounts.
+Please note: If you are both employee and student, you will need to set up Multi-Factor Authentication on both your employee and student accounts.
 The Microsoft Authenticator application can support multiple accounts.

 If you are employed or take classes at multiple Minnesota State University / Colleges you only need to do this once per employee/student account.